Gymnadenia × chanousiana

 Gymnadenia × chanousiana, common name Chanous' gymnadenia, is a natural hybrid between Gymnadenia conopsea and Nigritella rhellicani (syn.
 Nigritella cenisia).

 Description

 This small-sized cold-growing orchid blooms in the summer.

 Distribution and habitat

-This orchid can be found in the Alps to NW Balkan Peninsula (France, Switzerland, Austria, Italy and Yugoslavia) at elevation of 1350–2100 m above sea level.
+This orchid can be found in the Alps to NW Balkan Peninsula (France, Switzerland, Austria, Italy and Yugoslavia) at elevations of 1350–2100 m above sea level.